rnwathon/personal-site/content/blog/introduction-to-programming-and-programming-language.md

 > But wait...

 I said that the computer **only**  understand one language which is Binary.
-So, how that it can understand this human-readable programming language?
+So, how can it understand this human-readable programming language?

 Hhmmm...